lukaskornis/BarberQuester/README.md

 # Barber Quester
 A technical demo of a VR Barber Shop experience.
-Made in around 20 hours with a jam like pacing and considerations.
+Made in around 20 hours

 ## Features
 - Hair coloring using vertex colors